tttstudios/vanhacks-netlify/src/pages/index.md

         Online registration ends at **11:59PM on September 25th 2020** or when maximum event capacity is reached.
 Capacity is 125 participants.
       rule: Registration
+    - description: Teams may be composed of minimum 3 and a maximum 5 participants.
+      rule: Team Requirements
     - description: >-
         Participants may join with a pre-established team.
 In lieu of an in-person team formation, the VanHacks slack channel will become